jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 **Congratulations!** That is it for today's activity.
 Please proceed to the assignment on canvas for details on what to turn in.

+Optional:
-Once you have completed your assignment, open and examine `Activity2-Fixed-and-Fly-To-Maps\Fly-to-many.html` in your text editor and browser.
-This version uses an array to keep track of multiple locations that we can fly to when the button is clicked.
+Was that straightforward for you?
+Once you have completed your assignment, open and examine `Assignment\Fly-to-many.html` in your text editor and browser.
+This version uses a JavaScript array to keep track of multiple locations that we can fly to when the button is clicked.
 Each click iterates through the lng/lat pairs in the array.

+Try changing the existing fly-to locations and adding additional locations to the array.